-This is a very welcome feature for companies as this can certainly help boost marketing games or apps by allowing hype to build up for a game or app before its released.
+This is a very welcome feature for companies as this can certainly help boost marketing and create hype for games or apps by allowing Google Play app registration even before it’s released.

 Another update to the Google Play Store is improved download speeds and improved compression for apps.
 Apps with over 150MB will now be classified as a “Large Download” and will prompt users notifying them that the app will take a while to download due to its large filesize.